GoogleCloudPlatform/cloud-shell-tutorials/cloud-console-tutorials/recommender_platform/unattended_project_recommender.md

 <walkthrough-project-setup></walkthrough-project-setup>

-What if you wanted to find all projects with a recommendation in a Folder, or even an Org?
+What if you wanted to find all projects with a recommendation in a Folder, or even an Organization?
 Click **Next** to see how.

-## Find projects with recommendations in a Folder or even an Org
+## Find projects with recommendations in a Folder or even an Organization

-You can find all Projects in a given Folder or an Org, and then recursively call the Recommender API to identify Unattended projects.
+You can find all Projects in a given Folder or an Organization, and then recursively call the Recommender API to identify Unattended projects.

-### Identify the Folder/Org ID you'd like to scan recursively
+### Identify the Folder/Organization ID you'd like to scan recursively

-To start, set the session variable `parent_id` to the numeric ID of a Folder or an Org that you want to scan.
-Paste the following command into your Cloud Shell and replace with the Folder or Org ID as needed.
+To start, set the session variable `parent_id` to the numeric ID of a Folder or an Organization that you want to scan.
+Paste the following command into your Cloud Shell and replace with the Folder or Organization ID as needed.

 The command should look something like `export parent_id=1234567890`

-*Hint: you can use the <walkthrough-spotlight-pointer spotlightId="purview-switcher">Project Picker</walkthrough-spotlight-pointer> in your Cloud Console to get the required Folder/Org ID.*
+*Hint: you can find the required Folder/Org ID with the <walkthrough-spotlight-pointer spotlightId="purview-switcher">Project Picker</walkthrough-spotlight-pointer> in your Cloud Console.*

 ```bash
 export parent_id=<REPLACE WITH FOLDER/ORG NUMERIC ID>
 ```

-### Find unattended projects in the selected Folder/Org
+### Find unattended projects in the selected Folder/Organization

-With the session variable set to your Folder/Org ID, the script below will:
+With the session variable set to your Folder/Organization ID, the script below will:
-- find all projects under the Folder/Org ID you specified
+- find all projects under the Folder/Organization ID you specified
-- recursively check for an unattended project recommendation in each project
+- iteratively check for unattended project recommendations in each project

+Copy this script, paste it in your Cloud Shell and hit Enter:

 ```none
 operating_project=$(gcloud config get-value project)